 Echo Worker Terms of Use

-These terms apply when you choose to use Echo as a worker.
+These terms apply when you use Echo as a worker — whether your team participates on a voluntary basis or as a mandatory WHS safety control directed by your employer.
 They sit alongside the Echo Pilot Participant Information & Privacy Notice and the Echo Safety & Escalation Rules.

-If you do not agree with these terms, please do not join or continue using Echo.
+If your participation is voluntary and you do not agree with these terms, please do not join or continue using Echo.
+If your participation is mandatory, please raise any concerns with your employer or contact Echo.

 1. What Echo is (and isn’t)